machinelearningnuremberg/DPL/README.md

 cat requirements.txt | xargs -n 1 -L 1 pip install
 ```

+## Add the LCBench code & data

+Copy the contents of `https://github.com/automl/LCBench` into a folder `lc_bench` in the root DPL repo.

+From `https://figshare.com/projects/LCBench/74151` download `data_2k.zip` and extract the json file into `DPL/lc_bench/results/data_2k.json`.

 ## Running the Deep Power Laws (DPL) code

 The entry script to running the experiment is `main_experiment.py`.
 The module can be used to start a full HPO search.